 In an effort to increase trust and safety across the healthcare advertising ecosystem, Google Ads is requiring all health insurance providers planning to advertise through Google to complete a new certification program and “provide proof that they are permitted under state law to sell health insurance.”
+Understanding the latest changes from platforms like Google can help health insurers stay on top of their customer acquisition strategies.

 What Is Google’s New Certification Program For U.S. Health Insurance Advertisers?